ENC Axess: Fuel cell

 A second-generation fuel cell bus, now branded Axess-FC, was unveiled in 2019 with improved range.

 Battery electric

-A battery electric Axess was available at approximately twice the cost of a conventional (diesel-powered) 40' Axess.
-In November 2021, the Axess-BEB, a production battery electric bus using the Axess chassis debuted at the APTA Expo; it is available in 32', 35', and 40' (nominal) lengths and uses a powertrain system sourced from Cummins, including the traction motor, inverter, and storage battery.
-Battery options include 444 or 518 kW-hr of storage with initial availability limited to a 40' model.
+A battery electric Axess was available at approximately twice the cost of a conventional (diesel-powered) 40-foot Axess.
+In November 2021, the Axess-BEB, a production battery electric bus using the Axess chassis debuted at the APTA Expo; it is available in 32-foot, 35-foot, and 40-foot (nominal) lengths and uses a powertrain system sourced from Cummins, including the traction motor, inverter, and storage battery.
+Battery options include 444 or 518 kW-hr of storage with initial availability limited to a 40-foot model.

+Axess EVO-BE/EVO-FC

+ENC’s Axess EVO-BE and EVO-FC represent the next generation of zero emission transportation.
+With 738 kWh of energy storage, the Axess EVO-BE delivers a longer range per charge, making it ideal for transit and shuttle applications.
+Axess EVO-FC offers an estimated range of over 400 miles with its high-power hydrogen fuel cell and proven electric powertrain.
+Both buses are available in multiple configurations for passenger seating and wheelchair accommodation.

 Deployment

 125 Axess buses were shipped to airport facilities in California and Florida in 2004 and 2005.
 Some of the buses shipped to Fort Lauderdale–Hollywood International Airport had diesel-electric hybrid powertrains.

 One of the largest operators of the ENC Axess is the Los Angeles County Metropolitan Transportation Authority, located close to the ENC plant in Riverside.
 LA Metro has purchased nearly 600 CNG-powered, 40-foot buses, comprising over 25% of the agency's bus fleet.